-Another potential use of AS-OCT is evaluation for anterior chamber surgical procedures.
+Another potential use of anterior segment optical coherence tomography is evaluation for anterior chamber surgical procedures.
 This could include a wide range of uses, such as the calculation of intraocular lens power, guiding surgery of the anterior segment, imaging intracorneal ring segments, and assessing complications following surgical procedures such as blockage of glaucoma tubes or detachment of Descemet membrane after endothelial keratoplasty.